MischaD/BeyondFID/README.md

         clip.config = ml_collections.ConfigDict() # passed to constructor here
     ```

     clip.config will be parsed as model_config to the constructor of the CLIP class if you want to test different settings.

+6. Run

+    run.py data/train data/test data/snth --feature_extractors clip --metrics fid fld prdc

 # How to use a generator function instead of saving the models on disk

-This package was optimized to compute multiple metrics at once, which means we need to save all generated images in memory.
-This can get memory heavy.
-50000 three channel images of size 512x512 take up 147 GB of memory.
-Make sure you have that available.
-If not, consider saving images on disk instead.
+For online processing of metrics, hyperparameter sweeps etc. it might be favorable to compute the metrics without saving images to disk.
+We also provide a function for this.

 ```python
     from beyondfid.default_config import config